Chapter 6.42

 2. Manure shall be stored in containers which are approved by the City or in a designated manure waste storage area constructed in conformance with the minimum guidelines established in this chapter.

 5. Manure storage areas shall be constructed in such a manner as to minimize potential runoff.
 No manure storage structure or container shall be placed within 10 feet of a flood control channel or open storm drain.
-Storage areas shall be constructed with a three-walled, fireproof structure on a concrete base with a roof or tarp per standards established by the Public Works Director.
+Storage areas shall be constructed with a three-walled, fireproof structure on a concrete base with a roof or tarp per standards established by the Director of Public Works.

 6. Manure runoff which discharges onto adjacent property, onto City streets, horse trails, or into flood control channels is prohibited, and allowing such to occur, intentionally or negligently, shall be in violation of this chapter.